Museum of early consumer electronics and 1st achievements

 "WALK THIS WAY FOR 8 CHANNELS".
 Clearly a direct boast that Sky had more channels that their rival BSB!

-Eventually BSB got into difficulties and Sky took them over.
-As far as Sky was concerned, the MAC system
+As detailed above BSB got into difficulties and Sky took them over in 1990.
+As far as Sky was concerned,

-was discontinued and the satellite moved to a different position.
-It was then used by the Scandinavian
+the MAC system was discontinued and the satellite moved to a different position.
+It was then used by

 The BSB name lived on to an extent as Sky TV changed their name to B Sky B.